raganwald/braythwayt.com/_posts/posterous-reposts/2014-01-03-hello-my-name-is-reginald-and-i-am-a-socialist.md

 ---
 layout: default
-title: "Hello, my name is Reginald and I am a Socialist"
+title: "Hello, my name is Reginald, and I am a Socialist"
 categories: posterous
 ---

-Recently, someone expressed surprise that a regular contributor to Hacker News might be opposed to Capitalism..
+Recently, someone expressed surprise that a regular contributor to Hacker News might be opposed to Capitalism.

 ![hello](/assets/images/hello.jpg)